kudos/punkjs/README.md

 ![](assets/logo-256.png)

-> Punk is the phonetic spelling of the Irish word for dot, "ponc".
+> Punk is the English phonetic spelling of the Irish word for dot, "ponc".
 I wanted to call this "Poncjs", but I also didn't want it to be difficult to search for.

 Punkjs is a [Chrome extension](https://chrome.google.com/webstore/detail/dkjpmglejjkidbgnokkgkiablgbdabpk) that allows you to load local Javascript files into web pages based on the filename.
 It can load them from a directory of your choosing (like ~/.js) into web pages that match the domain, like google.com.js on www.google.com.